Identiv, Inc. (INVE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1990 SCM Microsystems Founded Established initial focus on smart card readers and PC connectivity.
+1990 SCM Microsystems founded in Munich, Germany.
+Established the core technology focus on smart card readers and digital identity.

 Identiv, Inc. (INVE) Ownership Structure